 Physical therapy, including stretching and other exercises, has been shown to be effective for managing postsurgical musculoskeletal symptoms.
-Recent data from the Hormones and Physical Exercise trial, a prospective cohort study, demonstrated that participation in an intensive exercise regimen resulted in a 20% decrease in aromatase inhibitor-associated pain.
-All To date, only acupuncture and exercise when the demonstrated to result in a statistically significant improvement in aromatase inhibitor-associated symptoms.
+141,142 Recent data from the Hormones and Physical Exercise trial, a prospective cohort study, demonstrated that participation in an intensive exercise regimen resulted in a 20% decrease in aromatase inhibitor-associated pain.
+143 To date, only acupuncture 144 and exercise have been demonstrated to result in a statistically significant improvement in aromatase inhibitor-associated symptoms.